Turn a Well-Architected review into a roadmap your team can actually ship.

 The opening layer shows where the architecture is strongest, where the larger gaps sit, and how those findings distribute across the Well-Architected pillars.

-The AWS tool helps surface questions.
-Generic consultants can turn that into a report.
-The gap is what happens next: prioritization, architecture context, and implementation detail.
+The AWS tool generates a questionnaire.
+Generic consultants generate a report.
+The gap is what happens next, prioritization, architecture context, and implementation detail your team can actually use.

 Certified AWS architecture depth